-Located in one of the fastest developing urban areas of Pune City within a landscape of new constructions propping up all around, the prestigious Deccan Gymkhana club founded in 1906, acts as an important green lung of the city.
-It is a renowned sports club popular for sports like tennis, cricket, water polo, table tennis etc. at the national level.
-Many national and international sports events are organized by this club.
+Located in one of the most fastest developing urban areas of Pune City, Deccan Gymkhana club founded in 1906, acts as an important green lung of the city.
+It is a renouned sports club popular for sports like Tennis, Cricket, Water polo , Table tennis etc. at the national level.
+Many national and international tennis tournaments are organised by this club.

-With this legacy in the hind sight, the club decided to build a badminton hall not only for its members, but also for hosting competitive tournaments on top of an existing building (indoor sports building) having an open terrace area of around 900 sq.m.
-This terrace was located at the highest point, which could be seen from all sides of the club and beyond, hence, the vision was to create a robust dynamic structure which not only symbolizes the dynamic nature of this fast paced sport, but also becomes an iconic identity of the club and for the surrounding area.
+With this legacy in the hind sight, the club decided to build a badminton hall not only for the members, but also for hosting competitive tournaments on top of an existing building having a terrace area of 900 sq.m.
+This terrace was located at the highest point, which could be seen from all sides of the club and beyond, hence, the vision was to create a robust dynamic structure which not only symbolises the dynamic nature of this fast paced sport, but also becomes an iconic identity of the club and the surrounding area.

 The project brief was to accommodate four badminton courts along with all the allied facilities like changing rooms, toilets, admin office, cafeteria and spectator’s arena to house around 300 spectators.

-After analyzing the existing building and the available floor plate, the challenge was to maximize the functional floor plate to have spacious courts (as per Badminton World Federation standards) along with all other facilities.
-The dynamic parabolic form helped to maximize the floor plate and to accommodate the cantilevered spectator’s gallery.
-The proposed floor plate is around 1250 sq.m.
-The spectator’s gallery and the arena situated at the upper level comprises of 420 sq.m.
-Total construction b/up area is 17975 sq.ft.
-The playing arena and the spectator’s arena are purposely separated by levels, so as to avoid entry of non marking shoes on the wooden courts.
-The existing r.c.c structure required strengthening of some existing columns and addition of few new columns on the periphery to take the load of the roof structure.
+After analysing the existing building and the available floor plate, the challenge was to maximise the functional floor plate to have spacious courts (as per Badminton World Federation standards) along with other facilities.
+The dynamic parabolic form helped to maximise the floor plate and to accommodate the cantilevered spectator’s gallery.
+The proposed floor plate is 1211 sq.m.
+The spectator’s gallery and the arena situated at the upper level comprises of 416 sq.m.

 K E Y H I G H L I G H T S